-Some 240,000 tonnes of sugar has been designated for ships and is destined for China, Bangladesh, India, Algeria, Malaysia and Portugal, said Michael McDougall, vice president for broker Newedge in New York.
+The destinations included China, Bangladesh, India, Algeria, Malaysia and Portugal, according to Michael McDougall, vice president for broker Newedge USA in New York.

 Raw sugar delivered against the U.S. May futures contract, which expired on April 30, totalled 1.43 million tonnes, making it the largest ownership transfer through an exchange in at least 24 years.
 Brazil was listed as the origin for the bulk of the delivery.
 Traders said they thought it was the largest delivery on record.

 Dealers expect the first loadings under the expiry around May 10, under the exchange rules, with the delivery window about 60 to 90 days from the contract expiry.

 “As the early crush had not proceeded as fast as expected, physical values are firm in prompt positions,” a senior trade source said.
 “The value for the receiver is in getting the sugar out early.”

 The slow start to the cane harvest in the main centre-south growing region in Brazil had underpinned cash raw sugar values.
 May delivery, high quality centre-south Brazilian physical raw sugar traded flat against ICE July futures after the expiry.